 Detection and prevention should focus on strong network and endpoint visibility, with EDR solution and network sensors that can detect lateral movement and malware propagation, or initial reconnaissance of the malware against domain controllers.

 When detected, it is important to call a forensics firm that has an understanding of this malware virus stain, and can eradicate, contain and recover from initial compromise.
 Often forensic firms deploy cyber vaccines, such as LIFARS Dridex Cyber Vaccine published here.
+Dridex is a malware developed by a know threat actor called Evil Corp.

 Having tested incident response plans can help with a limitation on OT and IT infrastructure disruption and damage.
 It is vital that enterprises practice and train with digital forensic firms on how to respond to this new threat.